Substra/hlf-k8s/charts/hlf-k8s/README.md

 ### Discover monitor pod

-The discover monitor pod periodically displays the list of organizations that are connected to the application channel with the hlf [service discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-cli.html).
+The discover monitor pod periodically displays the list of organizations that have joined and are connected to the application channel with the hlf [service discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-cli.html)

 It is a convenience feature which facilitates troubleshooting.